paulswithers/domino_todo/docs/pages/developing/views.md

 {: .panel-heading}
 <div class="panel-body">

 Notes has a special view type that displays a calendar view in Notes and Nomad clients.
 It is set up with specific settings.
+The key one of those is that the first column must be a date-time sorted ascending.

 </div>
 </div>